pydata/xarray/doc/user-guide/hierarchical-data.rst

 Often datasets like this cannot easily fit into a single :py:class:`xarray.Dataset` object, or are more usefully thought of as groups of related ``xarray.Dataset`` objects.
-For this purpose we provide the :py:class:`DataTree` class.
+For this purpose we provide the :py:class:`xarray.core.datatree.DataTree` class.

-This page explains in detail how to understand and use the different features of the :py:class:`DataTree` class for your own hierarchical data needs.
+This page explains in detail how to understand and use the different features of the :py:class:`xarray.core.datatree.DataTree` class for your own hierarchical data needs.

 .. _node relationships: